 Courtney Mason completed his PhD at the University of Alberta where he investigated the displacement of Indigenous peoples in the formation of Banff National Park.
 Along with the history of educational institutions on the Nakoda reserve at Morley, his dissertation focused on colonial power relations and the experiences of Nakoda peoples in the Canadian Rocky Mountains.
 He worked as a SSHRC Postdoctoral Fellow with the Indigenous Health Research Group at the University of Ottawa where he contributed to community-based food security and health programs in rural Northern Ontario (Oji-Cree) and the Northwest Territories (Dene and Métis).

-His current research examines rural and Indigenous land use development with a focus on tourism economies and protected area management.
-He is also interested in rural food security, sport fishing tourism, conservation practices and environmental change.
 He is the author of Spirits of the Rockies: Reasserting an Indigenous Presence in Banff National Park (U of Toronto Press, 2014) and the co-editor of A Land Not Forgotten: Indigenous Food Security and Land-Based Practices in Northern Ontario (U of Manitoba Press, 2017).
 His research program is funded by SSHRC, CIHR, the Canadian Mountain Network and BC Parks.
-He is a SSHRC Leaders representative.

 Current Research Interests: